Brooks Beasts Track Club

-Brooks Beasts Track Club is a professional running team based in the Seattle, sponsored by Brooks.
+Brooks Beasts Track Club is a professional running team based in Seattle and sponsored by Brooks Sports.
 The group includes runners specializing in distances from the 800 meters to the 5000 meters.
-The group trains primarily in Seattle, WA under coach Danny Mackey.
+The group trains primarily in Seattle under coach Danny Mackey.

 Brooks Beasts was formed in 2013 when Brooks took up the task of launching a professional track team with the goal of helping athletes win medals at National, World, and Olympic championships.

-Beasts athletes include National, Worlds and Olympic qualifiers and multiple NCAA All-Americans, NCAA champions, and record-holders in both Division 1 and Division 2.
-It has featured numerous U.S. Top 5s and World Top 25 runners.
+Beasts athletes include National, Worlds and Olympic qualifiers and multiple NCAA All-Americans, NCAA champions, and record-holders in both NCAA Division I and NCAA Division II.
+It has featured numerous U.S. Top 5 and World Top 25 runners.

 Members

-The Brooks Beasts have a had many members over the years.
+The Brooks Beasts have had many members over the years.
 Some have left the team for various reasons.